quang-ute/myprojects/sample.md

 ETag: "1b6-613e6c4399123"
 ... (other headers)

-Blank line of HTTP response message: The line immediately following the headers, separating headers from the entity body (which is empty in this case).
+<span style="color:blue">Blank line of HTTP response message: The line immediately following the headers, separating headers from the entity body (which is empty in this case).</span>

 ## 4.1.b
 *Is your browser running HTTP version 1.0 or 1.1?
 What version of HTTP is the server running?*
 - Browser's HTTP version: HTTP/1.1 (as indicated by HTTP/1.1 in the request line)